ELEPHANT: Measuring and understanding social sycophancy in LLMs: Correlations across metrics

 \section{Correlations across metrics}

 For each model, we report the Pearson correlation between each of the dimensions in OEQ in Fig \ref{fig:correlation_full}.
-We see that while some dimensions are weakly correlated, others are not, which suggests that these dimensions represent distinct behaviors.
+The dimensions have at most weak correlations, showing that they represent distinct behaviors.